cispa/IRQGuard/README.md

 # IRQGuard
-This repository contains the implementation of the IRQGuard framework discussed in the research paper "No Leakage Without State Change: Repurposing Configurable CPU Exceptions to Prevent Microarchitectural Attacks" (ACSAC 2024).
-TODO: paper link
+This repository contains the implementation of the IRQGuard framework discussed in the research paper ["No Leakage Without State Change: Repurposing Configurable CPU Exceptions to Prevent Microarchitectural Attacks" (ACSAC 2024)](https://misc0110.net/files/irqguard_acsac24.pdf).

 The framework is designed to detect and prevent ongoing microarchitectural side-channel attacks.